 Parkview Rehabilitation Center at Winter Park is a nursing home that provides 138 beds and is located at 2075 Loch Lomond Drive, Winter Park, Florida 32792.
-The facility is owned by Parkview Rehabilitation Center at Winter Park, LLC and has been managed by Southern Healthcare Managment LLC since September 2018.
+The facility is owned by Parkview Rehabilitation Center at Winter Park, LLC and has been managed by Southern Healthcare Management LLC since September 2018.
 Prior to the change in ownership that occurred in September 2018, the facility was fined $1,000 by the State of Florida’s Agency for Health Care Administration.
-In addition, the facility’s ownership had changed as recently as March 2018.
+In addition, the facility’s ownership had changed in March of 2018.

-Although the recent change in ownership has meant that no lawsuits have yet been filed against Parkview Rehabilitation Center at Winter Park, there are plenty of prior lawsuits against Parkview Rehab’s management company, Sovereign Healthcare.
+Additionally, Parkview Rehabilitation Center at Winter Park has been sued in the past for nursing home abuse involving infections and bedsores.
+There are also plenty of prior lawsuits against Parkview Rehab’s management company, Sovereign Healthcare.
 Additionally, AHCA has cited the Parkview Rehab facility for failing to follow state regulations regarding resident care at nursing homes.
 The most recent lawsuits and citations are listed below.

 If your family member was neglected or mistreated at Parkview Rehabilitation Center, speak with our Orlando nursing home abuse attorneys today for a free case consultation: 407-698-3277

 Nursing Home Negligence Lawsuits Against Parkview Rehabilitation Center

 Cohen, Larry vs. Parkview Rehabilitation Center at Winter Park